 During the dredging operation, a cutterhead suction barge is held in position by 2 spuds at the stern of the dredge, only 1 of which can be on the bottom while the dredge swings.
 There are 2 swing anchors some distance from either side of the dredge, which are connected by wire rope to the swing winches.
 The dredge swings port and starboard alternately, passing the cutter through the bottom material until the proper depth is achieved.
 The dredge advances by "walking" itself forward on the spuds.
 This is accomplished by swinging the dredge to the port, using the port spud an appropriate distance, then the starboard spud is dropped and the port spud is raised.
-The starboard spud is dropped and the starboard spud is raised.
+The dredge is then swung an equal distance to the starboard, the port spud is dropped and the starboard spud is raised.